DennisDawson/DennisDawson.github.io/examples.md

 Fetched 50 row(s) in 3.75s
 </pre>

-* Use Impala to create a restricted view on `rs.employees`.
-First you create a role named _demorole_.
-Next, add the role to the _demogroup_ you created above.
-Create a view on the `firstname`, `lastname`, and `phonenumber` columns of the `rs.employees` table, and grant the _select_ privilege to demorole.
+* Use Impala to set permissions for a group of users of `rs.employees`.
+First,  create a role named _demorole_.
+Next, add the role to the _demogroup_ you created before starting Impala.
+Grant the _select_ privilege to demorole for only the columns `firstname`, `lastname`, and `phonenumber` from the `rs.employees` table.

 <pre>
 [quickstart.cloudera:21000] > create role demorole;